KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 * **Focus:** Sacred Unmaking and Renewal.
     A complex, liminal figure embodying both dissolution and restoration.

-* **Dismemberment by Titans:** Represents the declivous entropic fragmentation of individual identity into the unbound Khaonic field (Zenet / Motive Infinity) in its raw, dispersive state.
+* **Dismemberment by Titans:** Represents declivous entropic fragmentation of individual identity under dispersive pressure within Motive Infinity, not the entropic nature of Khaon itself.

 * **Rebirth:** Not a reversion to self, but a renewed centropic emergence within embodiment.
     Dionysus reveals that essence may pass through dispersive trial and return in embodied form without becoming inverse.